 The sensor is made up of many, many cells.

 Given a sensor size, the size of each cell is determined by the resolution:

 - Less resolution: larger cells

-We have seen that from the point of view of the individual cell it is important that it be as large as possible to maximize SNR
+We have seen that from the point of view of the individual cell, it is vital that it be as large as possible to maximize SNR.

-As with cells, if we have two sensors with different sizes, for a certain exposure time:
+As with cells, if we have two sensors with different sizes, for a particular exposure time: